Diploma Programs

 External Courses applied to a Kepler College Diploma Program

 Students may petition Kepler College to apply coursework they have completed with another school to Kepler for elective credit.
 This may include courses in History or Astrology, which are required for the Diploma series.
+Maximum credits from external coursework allowed is 20 weeks.
 External coursework must meet the following requirements:

 • A minimum of twenty (20) hours of auditory or live instruction